gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 console.log(arr7);
 ```

-So, play with underscore, learn how is done and try to build those utilities by yourself.
+So, play with Underscore, learn how it's done and try to build those utilities by yourself.

-###End of the first part
+### End of the first part

 This is the end of the first part of the course.
-I hope you enjoyed and apologies if some of the lectures are not very clear.
+I hope you enjoyed it and apologies if some of the lectures are not very clear.
 These are just notes I'm taking while watching the videos.
 If there's anything that needs a better explanation, feel free to comment and I will improve it.

 The next lectures will be about object-oriented javascript and prototypal inheritance.
 Stay tuned! ;-)